Clause 4.6 variations – Mandile v Sutherland Shire Council

-Read MoreExploring environmental, planning and construction law issues in New South Wales
+Read MoreExploring planning, environment, and local government law issues in New South Wales

 Read MoreBuilding and subdivision certification has been overhauled as part of a wide ranging legislative reform.
 What are some of the major changes?